 Amy Wooddell (24 years old) was left motionless and speechless after surviving a brain stem stroke.
 Words started to form from her mouth but came out as faint whispers.
 As those words became more vocal she told her husband, of 4 months, that she loved him... and that she wanted an orange popsicle.
 Over and over again she would mouth the word...popsicle.
 Soon sentences were formed and the craving for something other than a pink swab dunked in water was intensifying.
 Once she was moved to an inpatient rehab facility in Chicago, she had to take a "Swallow Test".
 She passed!
 Afterwards, the rehab case worker went out and purchased a box of orange popsicles for her and her family.
 This was the first food outside of water and Jevity.

-Every year we rally together as a community to contribute to this vision.
-While most of our impact will be social network based, we will have events throughout the third week of May, here in Kansas City (See events page).
+Throughout the year we rally together as a community to contribute to this vision.
+While most of our impact will be social network based, we will have events and appearances planned throughout the year.

 Outside of the week itself, we promote education and awareness of stroke in young people.
 We love to visit schools, churches, companies... whatever.
-Go HERE to get more information about speaking engagements.
+Email us at email@example.com to request more information about speaking engagements.

 WHAT IS A STROKE?